lmparppei/Beat/README.md

 Beat is under active development when I have the time -- or rather, desperately need a new feature myself.
 Worst bugs will usually be fixed ASAP.

-The app is finally pretty stable and has remained very minimalistic.
-Outline card view was be the biggest new feature since version 1.0.3.
+As of 1.1.0, the app is finally pretty stable and has remained very minimalistic.

-Work in progress:

-* Dragging & dropping scenes in the card view
-* Fixing problems with copying and pasting text

 Some future considerations:

 * Show pages in edit view (probably not, though)
-* Have Beat only allow happy endings
+* Have Beat only allow happy endings (somewhat limiting)
-* Making the world a better place
+* Making the world a better place (not enough coding skills)
-* Planting some trees to fight climate change
+* Planting some trees to fight climate change (WIP)

 ### How can you help?

 Well, I'm not sure, but please do.
-As stated above, the person behind this project is not a real programmer but a director, screenwriter and musician.
-When I started the project, my understanding of Objective-C was little to none, and it was overwhelming at first.
-My code has been getting gradually better, but there are still silly things going on: for instance, Document.m has become a 2700-line monster that handles almost everything.
+As stated above, the person behind this project is not a real programmer.
+When I started the project, my understanding of Objective-C was little to none, and it shows.
+My code has been getting gradually better, but there are still silly things going on: for instance, Document.m has become a 2900-line monster that handles almost everything.

 At times, to vent my frustration, I've included quotes from my favourite poets as comments in the code.
 They include Forough Farrokhzad, Marina Tsvetaeva and Charles Bukowski.
 All apologies.